Young Ambassador Scholarship

 - Be a student no more than 25 years of age who is enrolled, in a 2 or 4-year college, university, trade or technical school for the current academic year at the time of application deadline.

-- Complete the Scholarship Application
+- Complete the online Scholarship Application by May 15, 2021.

 - Use the scholarship award for continuing education at an accredited university, college, trade or technical school certificate program.